alimate/alimate.github.io/_posts/2020-3-7-queue-based-locks.md

     action.accept(fairLock);
 }
 {% endhighlight %}
 `ReentrantLock`s are not completely *fair* by default.
-However, by passing a `true` flag to its constructor, we can opt in for fairness:
+However, by passing a `true` flag to its constructor, we can opt-in for fairness:
 {% highlight bash %}
 Benchmark                      Mode  Cnt         Score         Error  Units MicroBenchmark.fairLock       thrpt   40    193316.404 ±    1234.617  ops/s